dazinator/NetPack/README.md

 ```

+Under the hood this is using the `IHostingEnvironment.ContentFileProvider` to resolve these `IFileInfo`'s.

-Here we include the files that we want our pipeline to process.
-In this case it's some typescript files only.
+Here we are specifying the files that we want our pipeline to process.
+In this case we have specified some typescript files only.

-Next we add some `Pipe`'s in sequence to define the pipeline.
+Next we define the `Pipe`'s in our pipeline, in sequence.
 We can keep adding more pipes by using the `.AddPipe(IPipe)` method, or helpful extension methods such as `.AddTypeScriptPipe(options)`.

 ```csharp
 // shortened for brevity.